CubertCoin/cubertcoin/governance/README.md

 2. Community warning issued within **2 hours** across all channels
 3. Founder reviews and issues official statement within **24 hours**
 4. Incident logged in a public registry (to be established at launch)
-> ⚠️ The official contract address will only ever be published via: [cubertcoin.com](https://www.cubertcoin.com), [@cubertcoin](https://x.com/cubertcoin) on X, the official [Discord](https://discord.gg/UqJwHACWhz), and the official [Telegram](https://t.me/cubertcoin).
+> ⚠️ The official contract address is `8mxQ2UGnxeRNczWD3g2b9HURc7iudw3sYuvef8QqPtMC` — published exclusively via: [cubertcoin.com](https://www.cubertcoin.com), [@cubertcoin](https://x.com/cubertcoin) on X, the official [Discord](https://discord.gg/UqJwHACWhz), and the official [Telegram](https://t.me/cubertcoin).
 Any other source is unauthorized.

 ---